 We derive income or loss from equity affiliates relating to joint ventures that were formed with equity partners to acquire, develop and/or sell real estate assets.
 These joint ventures are not majority owned or controlled by us, and are not consolidated in our financial statements.
 These investments are recorded under either the equity or cost method of accounting as appropriate.
 We record our share of net income and losses from the underlying properties of our equity method investments and any other-than-temporary impairment of these investments on a single line item in the Consolidated Statements of Operations as income or loss from equity affiliates.
-For the three months ended March 31, 2012 and 2011, loss from equity affiliates was \$0.3 million and income from equity affiliates was less than \$0.1 million, respectively.
+For the three months ended June 30, 2012 and 2011, loss from equity affiliates was \$0.2 million and income from equity affiliates was less than \$0.1 million, respectively.
+For the six months ended June 30, 2012 and 2011, loss from equity affiliates was \$0.5 million and income from equity affiliates was \$0.1 million, respectively.

 We also may derive income or loss from the sale of loans and real estate.
 We may acquire real estate by foreclosure or through partial or full settlement of mortgage debt or for investment in order to stabilize the property and dispose of it for a future anticipated return.
 We may also acquire real estate notes generally at a discount from lenders in situations where the borrower wishes to restructure and reposition its short-term debt and the lender wishes to divest certain assets from its portfolio.
-In March 2012, we sold two real estate held-for-sale properties acquired by deed-in-lieu of foreclosure to third parties for a total gain of \$3.5 million.
-No such gain or loss was recorded during the three months ended March 31, 2011.
+In the first quarter of 2012, we sold two real estate held-for-sale properties acquired by deed-in-lieu of foreclosure to third parties for a total gain of \$3.5 million.
+No such gain or loss was recorded during the three and six months ended June 30, 2011.